Beyond the Crown: Redefining the Standard of Women's Empowerment through Beauty Pageants in Asia and the West

 The case of Japan exemplifies the rigorous training and preparation women go through to conform to the beauty standards and high demands on women (Kobayashi, 2024).
 In the documentary “The Illusionists,” it stated that Japanese women are under incredible pressure to maintain beauty standards that are distinct from Western ideals, with the National Institute of Mental Health revealing that approximately 30% of women in their 20s are considered underweight (Zeilinger, 2015).
 The unrealistic standards raised towards these local pageants in some Asian countries have led to the growing call for more inclusive, diverse representations, and less emphasis on the physical appearance of the contestant which is an image mirroring the earlier phases of the West's perception of these platforms.

-Especially in the 21st century, beauty pageants serve as a prestigious platform to showcase the unique beauty of women worldwide and have become a platform for societies to rapidly evolve global perceptions and trends from the "physical" idealism of feminine beauty perceptions.
-However, the challenge of evaluating the difference between representation and expectation from beauty pageant representatives may be overlooked in the long run.
-Ultimately, beauty pageants must continue to adapt and evolve to ensure that the development of women's empowerment will continue to gear towards the removal of harmful stereotypes on these platforms and the promotion of inclusivity, diversity, and cultural diplomacy through the representation and exchange of cultural identities in the global stage.
+Especially in the 21st century, beauty pageants serve as a prestigious platform to showcase the unique beauty of women worldwide and have become a platform for societies to rapidly evolve global perceptions and trends from the "physical" idealism of feminine beauty perceptions but this does not negate the fact that there is still a challenge of analysing the difference between a sense of representation and the traditional expectations from beauty pageant representatives.
+At the end of the day, beauty pageants should adapt and evolve to guarantee that they will serve as a stage for the removal of numerous negative stereotypes anchored in these platforms and instead pursue the promotion of cultural diplomacy, diversity, and inclusivity through an exchange of cultural identities in a single setup.

 This article represents the views of contributors to STEAR's online digital publication, and not those of STEAR, which takes no institutional positions.